rwst/process-ubiome-16S/README.md

 You might want to retrain RDP with new data but that's for experts at the moment.
-The output from RDP could be changed to the BIOM format to be analyzed using the excellent R phylogeny module.
+The output from RDP could be changed to the BIOM format to be analyzed using the excellent R phyloseq module.
 It's up to you.

 Ralf Stephan